andyzhangx/demo/issues/rbac-issues.md

 # Kubernetes RBAC related issues
+This page lists all the issues when k8s RBAC is enabled

-#### 1. Access error when using kubernetes dashboard due to k8s RBAC enabled
+#### 1. Access error when using kubernetes dashboard
 Run
 ```
 kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard